Refocus Your Business with a VA …!

 - Editing Basic Audio and/or Video Files

-- Creating a New List for Email Marketing
+- Creating a New List in Email Marketing Software

 - Adding/Removing Subscribers